ArcReactor9/BSC_MCP_SERVICES/README.md

 ## Creating Four.meme Tokens

 The BSC MCP server includes functionality to create new Four.meme tokens on the Binance Smart Chain.
-This allows users to easily deploy custom meme tokens using the following parameters:
+This allows users to easily deploy custom meme tokens with the following parameters:

 - `name`: The full name of the token (e.g., "Four Meme Token")
 - `symbol`: The token symbol (e.g., "4MEME")